propublica/sunlight-congress/documents.md

 ### /documents/search

 This provides full-text search for oversight documents.
-(See the /congressional-documents method for congressional documents)[congressiona_documents.md].
+[See the /congressional-documents method for congressional documents](congressiona_documents.md).

 ***document_type***
 This includes gao_reports